Where it started…

 Think: different approaches to environment & sustainability (first half of RHM text):

-- concepts that enable and organize action
+- concepts that focus and organize and enable action

 - Population & Scarcity